thomasasamba-bot/my-python-ci-app/README.md

 - `main.py`: A script that uses the `add()` function.
 - `tests/test_calculator.py`: Unit tests for the `add()` function.
 - `.github/workflows/ci.yml`: The GitHub Actions workflow configuration.
+- `Dockerfile`: Instructions to build a Docker image for this application.

+## 🐳 Running with Docker

+1.  **Build the image:**
+    docker build -t your-dockerhub-username/my-python-ci-demo:latest .

+⁠ 2.  **Run the container:**
+    docker run your-dockerhub-username/my-python-ci-demo:latest

+⁠     *Output:* `The result is 8`

+3.  **The built image is also available on Docker Hub:** docker pull your-dockerhub-username/my-python-ci-demo:latest

 ## ✅ How to Run Locally